 Students can complete the FAFSA online at www.fafsa.ed.gov as early as January 1, and Tulane's school code for the FAFSA is 002029.
 Students can complete the CSS Financial Aid Profile application online at www.collegeboard.com (select "Paying for College" on student's home page) before January 1, and Tulane's school code for the CSS Profile is 6832.
 Students who only file the FAFSA will be considered for federal aid only.

-*Please note: This page contains information for those applying to or enrolled in a full-time division at Tulane University as a Freshman, Sophomore, Junior or Senior (undergraduate) during the fall-spring academic year in New Orleans.
+*Please note: This page contains information for those applying for admission for or enrolled in a full-time division at Tulane University as a Freshman, Sophomore, Junior or Senior (undergraduate) during the fall-spring academic year in New Orleans.

 Students who plan to study full-time in the part-time division (that is, who will be enrolled full or part-time in Tulane's School of Continuing Studies) should visit the link Aid for School of Continuing Studies Students for instructions.
 Students who are not undergraduates should visit the link Aid for Graduate and Professional Students.